 What is a final bond inspection?

 A final bond inspection is what you carry out once your tenant has ended the tenancy and delivered a vacant property.
-When this inspection is carried out (either by you or your managing agent), the property should be compared against the Property Condition Report.
+When this inspection is carried out (either by you or your managing agent), you should compare the property against the Property Condition Report.

-The Property Condition Report is a report that’s carried out prior to your tenant moving into your property.
-It is a comprehensive document, which details the condition of your property, including any damages that were present prior to the tenant moving in.
+The Property Condition Report is a report carried out before your tenant moves into your property.
+It is a comprehensive document that details your property’s condition, including any damages present before the tenant moves in.

-If you self-manage your property, make sure you carry out this report very thoroughly.
+If you’re self-managing your property, make sure you carry out this report very thoroughly.
 It’s a common area for discrepancies.

 You might also like:

 – Rental applications: How long before I’m approved for a property?

 – Australia’s cheapest (and most expensive) suburbs revealed

 – Your rental ledger – Why you should be asking for a copy

 As a landlord, you have to uphold several responsibilities.
 Of course, as with most things in the property management industry, there is state and territory-specific legislation to protect your rights and your tenant’s rights.